Free Pima County Public Records Search (Criminal, Marital, Court)

 The only way for noncriminal justice agencies to receive approval for obtaining criminal background checks via the Central State Repository is to submit an application for the Noncriminal Justice (NCJ) Compliance Program–and only if authorized under Arizona state statute ARS 41-1750(G).

-National criminal history reports are available from the Federal Bureau of Investigations.
+National criminal history reports are available from the Federal Bureau of Investigations (FBI).

-How To Look Up Warrants in Pima County
+How To Search for Warrants in Pima County

-In Pima County, there are several avenues for finding if someone has a warrant, depending on the court system involved.
+There are several avenues for verifying if someone has a warrant in Pima County, depending on the court system involved.
 This includes:

 • The Arizona Supreme Court